 Funding: The Head and Neck Cancer Foundation, Sydney, Australia (www.headandneckfoundation.com.au) for their generous support in funding this research.

 Reporting Checklist: The authors have completed the STROBE reporting checklist.
 Available at http://dx.doi.org/10.21037/ajo-20-38

 Conflicts of Interest: All authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/ajo-20-38).
 The authors have no conflicts of interest to declare.

-Ethical Statement: The authors are accountable for all aspects of the work, ensuring the accuracy and integrity of the manuscript.
+Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 The study was conducted in accordance with the Declaration of Helsinki (2013).
 The study was approved by the South Eastern Sydney Local Health District human research ethics committee (2019/ETH08774) and individual consent for this retrospective analysis was waived.

 Open Access Statement: This is an Open Access article distributed in accordance with the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License (CC BY-NC-ND 4.0), which permits the non-commercial replication and distribution of the article with the strict proviso that no changes or edits are made and the original work is properly cited (including links to both the formal publication through the relevant DOI and the license).
 See: https://creativecommons.org/licenses/by-nc-nd/4.0/.